A Teacher's Guide to Distance Learning

 Collaborative Projects

 Distance learning can also be used to enhance collaboration between students in remote classrooms.
 There are many projects on the Web that promote problem solving, multicultural education, and community involvement.
 In most cases, one teacher or organization serves as facilitator for a project.
-As the data is collected from the remote schools, the facilitator compiles it and disseminates the results.Example:
+As the data is collected from the remote schools, the facilitator compiles it and disseminates or posts the results.Example:

 Access to Remote Resources